mapmanager/mapmanager.github.io/_posts/2015-04-20-making-a-map.md

 <p class="tip"><B>Tip.</B> You can see how your segments are connected by plotting a 'Segment Map' from the time-series panel.
 In the segment map window, right-click a segent and select 'Plot Run' to plot a run of segments.</p>

-### 6. Mark spines in each timepoint
+### 6. Create and edit annotations in each timepoint

+Map Manager has two types of annotations: **spines** and **other**.
+A global option needs to be set to work with one or the other

+- Open the global options panel with 'MapManager - Options'.
+- For spines, select 'spines' in the 'Default scoring' popup.
+- For other, select 'Cell Bodies' in the 'Default scoring' popup.

+All annotations are in 3D points, take care in creating the annotation in the correct image plane.
+See [stack annotations][4] for more detailed instructions.

+Spines should be marked at the membrane limit of the spine head, somewhere near the tip of the spine.

+### 6.1 Creating annotations

- 1. Open a single timepoint [stack][2] window by double clicking a session in the time-series window.
+- Open a single timepoint [stack][2] window by double clicking a session in the time-series window.
- 2. Make sure 'Segments' edit checkbox is off.
+- Make sure 'Segments' edit checkbox is off.
- 3. See [stack annotations][4] to mark spines along your new segment.
-    - Select the segment to add a spine to by selecting it in the list of segments or single click a point along the tracing (in the image).
+- For spines, select the segment to add a spine to by selecting it in the list of segments or single click a point along the tracing (in the image).
-    - **Create** a spine with shift+click.
-The spine should be marked at the membrane limit of the spine head, somewhere near the tip of the spine.
-Remember, all points are in 3D, take care in creating the spine in the correct image plane.
+- **Create** an annotation with shift+click.

+### 6.2 Editing annotations

+- **Select** an annotation with a single-click, selected annotations appear yellow.
-    - **Move** a spine with right-click 'Move'.
+- **Move** an annotion with right-click 'Move'.
-    - **Delete** a spine with right-click 'Delete' or keyboard <kbd>delete</kbd>.
+- **Delete** an annotation with right-click 'Delete' or keyboard <kbd>delete</kbd>.
-    - All spines are automatically connected to the dendritic segment with a line.
-Edit the connection point with right-click 'Manual Connect'.
+- Spines are automatically **connected** to the dendritic segment with a line.
+Edit the connection point with right-click 'Manual Connect' and then single-click the new connection point on the segment line.

-### 6.1 Marking annotations bad
+### 6.3 Marking annotations bad

 Be very liberal in your scoring, mark anything you think might be a spine.
 Annotations can be flagged as 'bad' using the right-click menu 'bad'.
 Bad annotations remain in the database but are **not** included in output [reports](reports).
 As your datasets grow, marking questionable spines with an annotation and then as bad allows you to return to a given image stack and see you already decided **not** to include a putative spine in your analysis.